 Diverse Organization of Business Students (DOBS) is open to business students of all backgrounds, encouraging collaboration, awareness, and inclusion.
-The purpose of DOBS is to provide empowerment, networking, awareness, links to the professional and academic worlds, and community events to students in the Haslam College of Business.
+The purpose of DOBS is to provide empowerment, networking, awareness, links to the professional and academic worlds, and community events to students in HCB.
 DOBS provides resources to members through business and professional speakers, thereby enhancing students' knowledge and understanding of diversity in the business world.
 Membership is open to ALL business students.